xtonousou/ship/guide.md

 ### [](#header-3) --cidr-all

-Use this to display almost all :sweat_smile: useful network information with CIDR notation
+Use this to display almost all useful network information with CIDR notation

 ![all with cidr example][cidr-all-img]